Three Inexpensive Ways to Reduce Forklift Accidents

 Over its lifespan, most every forklift will be involved in some type of accident.
 If that involves a pedestrian, the injuries can be ghastly and the costs astronomical.
 Here are some things we’ve recently looked at to help reduce the chances of such incidents.

 These systems are unique because they project an image.
 Many of our other sensor/warning systems, such as AisleAlert, use light, audio or both.
 LightCop utilizes high-resolution images.
-It’s a plug & play, ceiling-hung, radar detection system that projects a crisp LED warning sign to the floor below.
-When its sensors detect traffic—forklifts or pedestrians—in the area, the image flashes to warn both parties of a possible collision.
+It’s a plug & play, ceiling-hung crisp LED projected warning sign to the floor below.

 Fork tilt warning systems